Programs

 Two pretty State parks within 30 minutes of Creighton are Mahoney and the Platte River.
 Go here to find out more.

 See the city’s pages for information on public tennis courts and trails.
 Good trails for running, biking and rollerblading include Field Club, Keystone, Papio, and a short one at Lewis and Clark Landing.
-The Wabash Trace Tail is unpaved and runs more than 60 miles through southwest Iowa (call 712-246-4444 or see their website for more information).
+The Wabash Trace Tail is unpaved and runs more than 60 miles through southwest Iowa (see their website for more information).

 Other Events